hellboyhha/terraform-backend-aws-s3/README.md

 #### Locking
 > Can't prevent two team members from running terraform apply on the same state file at the same time because most version control systems do not provide any form of locking.
 #### Secrets
-> All data in Terraform state files including sensitive data.
+> All data in Terraform state files including sensitive data is stored in plain text.
 Storing plain-text secrets anywhere is a bad idea, including version control.

 ## Shared Storage for state files
 Terraform supports remote backends including Amazon S3; Azure Storage and Google Cloud Storage.
 Using remote backends solve all above concerns.